Your First Spin Class — What to Expect and How to Not Die

 What to Wear and Bring

-Let’s start here because gear questions are the ones I get in my DMs almost every week, and getting this wrong makes your first class genuinely worse than it needs to be.
+Gear questions flood my DMs almost every week — and getting this wrong makes your first class harder than it needs to be.
+Let’s just sort it out.

 The Clothing Situation

-Wear padded cycling shorts or fitted leggings.
-That’s it.
+Padded cycling shorts or fitted leggings.
 That’s the rule.
-The padding matters more than you think — your sit bones are about to spend 45 minutes on a very narrow saddle and they will let you know about it afterward.
-I’ll talk more about saddle soreness in the recovery section, but good shorts help.
-Brands like Pearl Izumi and Castelli make dedicated cycling shorts with chamois padding built in; the Pearl Izumi Quest Short runs around $65 and is worth every cent for regular riders.
-If you’re doing a single first class to test the waters, your regular fitted leggings are fine — just nothing loose or flowy.
+The padding matters more than you’d think — your sit bones are about to spend 45 minutes on a very narrow saddle, and they will absolutely let you know about it afterward.
+Brands like Pearl Izumi and Castelli make dedicated cycling shorts with chamois padding built right in; the Pearl Izumi Quest Short runs around $65 and is worth every cent if you’re planning to ride regularly.
+Testing the waters with a single class?
+Your regular fitted leggings work fine — just nothing loose or flowy.

-No loose fabric.
+No baggy fabric.
 Seriously.
-Baggy shorts can catch on the seat when you stand, which is both embarrassing and a real tripping hazard when you’re trying to get off the bike post-class on jelly legs.
+Loose shorts can catch on the seat when you stand up, which is both embarrassing and a genuine tripping hazard when you’re dismounting on jelly legs post-class.

-About shoes.
-If the studio has clip-in cycling shoes available for rent — usually $3 to $5 — rent them.
-They lock into the pedals and let you pull up through the pedal stroke instead of just pushing down.
-The difference in efficiency is significant.
-But here’s the thing I wish someone had told me before my first class using rented shoes: bring a thin pair of socks you don’t care about.
+Shoes — if the studio rents clip-in cycling shoes, usually $3 to $5, rent them.
+They lock into the pedals and let you pull up through the stroke instead of just pushing down.
+The efficiency difference is real.
+But here’s something I wish someone had told me before my first class in rentals: bring a thin pair of socks you don’t mind sacrificing.
 Rental shoes have been on a lot of feet.
-Also, if you own road cycling shoes with SPD-SL or Look Delta cleats, call the studio first — most spin bikes use the SPD two-bolt system, and the wrong cleat won’t clip in and you’ll just stand there feeling confused while the instructor watches.
+Also, if you already own road cycling shoes with SPD-SL or Look Delta cleats, call the studio first.
+Most spin bikes use the SPD two-bolt system — wrong cleat and you’ll just stand there looking confused while the instructor stares at you.

-If you’re skipping the cycling shoes entirely and using regular sneakers, make sure they have a stiff sole.
-Running shoes with a lot of cushion and flex aren’t ideal because the soft midsole compresses against the pedal and you lose power transfer.
-A cross-trainer or a court shoe works better.
-And please — do not break in new shoes at a spin class.
-I made this mistake during a training certification weekend and had blisters on both heels by hour two.
-Learn from my suffering.
+Sticking with regular sneakers?
+Make sure the sole is stiff.
+Running shoes with thick cushioning compress against the pedal and kill your power transfer — a cross-trainer or court shoe is better.
+And don’t break in new shoes at a spin class.
+I made this exact mistake during a certification training weekend and had blisters on both heels by hour two.
+Don’t make my mistake.

 What to Actually Pack

-- Water bottle — not a small one.
-A full 32 oz minimum.
-You will sweat more than you expect.
+• Water bottle — not a small one.
+Full 32 oz minimum.
+The sweating will surprise you.

-- An extra hair tie if applicable.
+• An extra hair tie if that applies to you.
 One will break.
 It always breaks.

-- A light snack for after — banana, handful of almonds, something with carbs and protein.
-Don’t eat a full meal beforehand, but don’t show up having fasted since breakfast either.
+• A light snack for after — banana, handful of almonds, something with both carbs and protein.
+Don’t eat a full meal right before, but don’t roll in having fasted since breakfast either.

 How to Set Up Your Bike

 Probably should have opened with this section, honestly.
-Bike setup is the single biggest thing that separates a comfortable class from one that wrecks your knees.
-Bad setup doesn’t just feel wrong — it can actually hurt you over time, and nobody wants a knee injury from a fitness class.
+Bike setup is the single biggest difference between a class that feels manageable and one that wrecks your knees — and bad setup can actually hurt you over time, not just feel uncomfortable.

 Seat Height

 Stand next to the bike.
-Find your hip bone — that pointy bit on the front of your pelvis.
-Set the seat so the top of the seat pad is level with that point.
-When you clip in or put your feet on the pedals, you want a very slight bend in your knee at the bottom of the pedal stroke, not a full locked-out extension and definitely not a deep bend where you’re practically squatting.
+Find your hip bone — that pointy part on the front of your pelvis.
+Set the seat so the top of the pad lines up right there.
+Once you’re clipped in, you want a slight bend in your knee at the bottom of the pedal stroke.
+Not locked out straight.
+Not a deep squat either.

-A seat that’s too low puts enormous strain on your kneecap.
-Too high and you’ll rock side to side trying to reach the bottom of each stroke, which strains your hips and lower back.
-Get this right before you do anything else.
+Too low and your kneecap takes the abuse.
+Too high and you’ll rock side to side reaching for the bottom of each stroke, which pulls on your hips and lower back.
+Get this dialed in before anything else.

 Handlebar Height

-For your first class, set the handlebars at the same height as your seat or slightly higher.
-This is more upright than what experienced cyclists use, and that’s fine.
-The more upright position takes pressure off your lower back and lets you focus on the legs rather than on trying to hold yourself up with your core when your core isn’t used to it yet.
-You can drop the bars over time as you build strength.
+For your first class, set the handlebars level with your seat or slightly above it.
+More upright than experienced riders use — and that’s exactly the point.
+It takes pressure off your lower back and lets you focus on your legs rather than fighting to hold yourself up with a core that isn’t used to this yet.
+You can lower the bars gradually as you build strength over time.

 Fore-Aft Seat Position

-Slide the seat forward or backward so that when your pedals are at the 3 o’clock and 9 o’clock positions — horizontal — your front knee is directly over your front foot.
-That’s the safe zone for your patella.
-Most beginners never adjust this and just take whatever position the last person left, which is a mistake.
+Slide the seat forward or backward until your pedals are horizontal — 3 o’clock and 9 o’clock positions — and your front knee sits directly over your front foot.
+That’s where your patella wants to be.
+Most beginners skip this adjustment entirely and just ride whatever position the last person left it in.
+That’s a mistake.

-Ask the instructor to check your setup before class.
-Every good instructor expects this from first-timers.
-It takes two minutes and it matters.
-I’ve never once been annoyed when a new rider asks me to look at their bike — I’m annoyed when they don’t ask and then spend 45 minutes in a position that’s going to make them never come back.
+Ask the instructor to check your setup before class starts.
+Every decent instructor expects this from first-timers — it takes two minutes and it genuinely matters.
+I’ve never once been annoyed when a new rider asks me to look at their bike.
+What actually bothers me is when they don’t ask, then spend 45 minutes in a position that guarantees they’ll never come back.

 What the Class Is Actually Like